City of Ekurhuleni Metropolitan Municipality: Ekurhuleni Metropolitan Police Department Crimes and Corruption

-On 11 November 2025, acting Ekurhuleni Metropolitan Police Department head,Julius Mkhwanazi was suspended following damning allegations at the Madlanga Commission.
-Witnesses from the EMPD testified and gave evidence which linked Mkhwanazi to a murder case,accused of running a rogue unit allegedly involved in extortion, kidnapping, theft and truck hijackings in and around Gauteng.
-Mkhwanazi was also mentioned to have a played a major part in having Vusimuzi Matlala, a controversial businessman who is currently behind bars, to sign an agreement between the EMPD and Matlala's security company, which did not follow the correct protocols.
+On 11 November 2025, acting Ekurhuleni Metropolitan Police Department head Julius Mkhwanazi was suspended following damning allegations at the Madlanga Commission.
+Witnesses from the EMPD testified and gave evidence that linked Mkhwanazi to a murder case and accused him of running a rogue unit allegedly involved in extortion, kidnapping, theft, and truck hijackings in and around Gauteng.
+Mkhwanazi was also mentioned to have played a major part in having Vusimuzi Matlala, a controversial businessman who is currently behind bars, sign an agreement between the EMPD and Matlala's security company, which did not follow the correct protocols.

-Among others, allegations levelled against Mkhwanazi is being an accessory to a murder.
+Among others, allegations levelled against Mkhwanazi include being an accessory to a murder.
 This murder happened on 15 April 2022 in the Brakpan area.
 It is alleged that the victim was tortured on the scene was body was dumped in a dam on Mkhwananzi's instruction.

 During the commission hearings, a video was shown of Mkhwananzi and the rogue unit raiding a factory in Meyerton, outside their operation boundaries.
 Mkhwanazi and these EMPD officers stole copper at a workshop in August 2022.
 Jaco Hanekom, a supervisor and whistleblower who exposed the EMPD operation at the said workshop, was later killed in March 2023 after the EMPD officers who were arrested were granted bail.

 EMPD's specialised services unit, under Mkhwanazi's command is linked to a theft of a truck and its load in Putfontein, Benoni, and the kidnapping of the driver, in March 2023.

 It is also alleged that Mkhwananzi and his rogue unit was involved in the Precious Stones case, which occurred in the Hillbrow-Kensington area in 2024, where police are accused of stealing precious stones worth R45-million.